thegooddocsproject/templates/how-to/about-how-to.md

 * Access to the Postman application.
 * A conceptual understanding about RESTful APIs.
 For more information, see http://example.com/restful_apis.
 * (Optional) A development environment (IDE) that displays API responses formatted for readability.
-* A list of favorites prepared, so that can manage them.
+* A list of favorites prepared, so you can manage them.
 For more information about favorites lists, see http://example.com/favorite_lists.

 ```